bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 In practical TAMS solutions, ABAC could look like defining an `auth_classes` tag.
 A permissions system then defines policies that evaluates permissions based on to those `auth_classes` and a request's claimed OAuth scopes.

-For example, consider a store shared by multiple teams from the News and Sport production teams of an organisation.
+For example, consider a service instance shared by multiple teams from the News and Sport production teams of an organisation.
 Each team have the ability to read and write their own content, and no access to the other team's content.
 However in some cases it is necessary to share a particular Source (e.g. to work on a shared story) to the other team.